 Stringent emission control regulations and an increase in the usage of petroleum derivatives are driving the market for refining catalysts.
 The growing investments in refineries coupled with the augmenting demand for transportation fuel are boosting the growth of the global refining catalysts market during the forecast period.
 The increasing use of nano-catalysts in various refining procedures is expected to uplift the growth of the market in the forecast period.
 Furthermore, the growing global energy demand is poised to fuel market growth.

 Geographically, the Asia Pacific region is expected to have a significant market share owing to the increasing refinery in the region.
 Moreover, increasing demand for transportation fuel is also boosting the market growth in the region.
 North America region is also expected to have a significant market share on account of the presence of large refineries in the region.
 Additionally, the presence of the largest oil and gas companies with the largest refining capacity in the world is further strengthening the market demand in the forecast period.
-One of the examples include, the presence of ExxonMobil in the United States.
+One of the examples includes the presence of ExxonMobil in the United States.
 The company along with the combined facilities has the largest refining capacity of any single firm at an international level, also, it is the largest publicly traded international oil and gas company consisting of an industry-leading inventory of resources.